aribdavid/aribdavid/README.md

 ### Hi there, I'm Aryeh and I'm a Front-End Engineer from Brazil 👋
 - My goal it's to solve problems using technology.
-Feel free to look into my projects or ask me anything! wink
+Feel free to look into my projects or ask me anything!

 ## 🌱 I’m currently learning:
 - Software Engineering  at Trybe